-For several reasons, most companies want to avoid a high turnover rate.
-Every time an employee leaves, human resources and the impacted management team have to interview and train a new employee.
-This takes time away from other projects, while new employees also take time to get up to speed.
+Most companies want to avoid a high turnover rate.
+Every time an employee leaves, the human resources department and management team that has been impacted have to interview and train a new employee, which takes time away from other projects as the new worker gets up to speed.

 Strong employee retention generally means higher employee satisfaction and company loyalty.
 This leads to a better work environment and more motivated employees.
-Every employer dreams that their workers do not want to work anywhere else.
+Every employer sees the advantages of their workers not wanting to work anywhere else.

-Although this is a difficult goal to achieve, employee exit questionnaires can make it more of a possibility.
-The key to an offboarding survey is to ask the questions that will garner effective feedback that can be used to improve operations while also getting information about what you're doing right.
+Although it’s a difficult goal, employee exit questionnaires can make it more of a possibility.
+The key to an offboarding survey is to ask questions that will garner the most effective feedback that can then be used to improve operations—while also getting information about what you're doing right.

-When someone decides to leave, instruct them to take an exit questionnaire for employees before their exit interview.
-You can use their answers to focus on what to ask or follow up on during their in-person offboarding interview.
-Whether the feedback was good or bad, having more details can help improve the workplaces and experiences of current and future employees.
+When someone decides to leave, instruct them to take an employee exit questionnaire before their exit interview.
+Their answers—and their reasoning for deciding to leave—will help focus the in-person interview and specifics to follow up on during the offboarding conversation.
+Whether the feedback is good or bad, having more details can help improve the workplace and the experiences of current and future employees.

 Asking an employee to take an exit survey before their exit interview is also a great way to get feedback that an offboarding interview might not provide.
-For some people, it's easier to express feelings and thoughts in writing than in person.
-By allowing outgoing employees to elaborate on their thoughts about the company and what changes it could benefit from, you might receive far more in-depth answers with the exit survey questions than the exit interview.
+For some people, it's easier to express their feelings and thoughts in writing than in person.
+By allowing outgoing employees to elaborate on their opinions about the company and what changes would benefit it, far more in-depth answers are possible than with only an exit interview.

-By asking employees to take an anonymous exit survey, you can gather ideas about what types of exit interview questions to ask in all employee offboarding interviews.
-This will also help employees feel more comfortable being candid with their answers because they're anonymous.
-You can use this incognito feedback to make improvements at your workplace and institute best practices in the future.
+By asking employees to take an anonymous exit survey, ideas about what types of exit interview survey questions to ask all employees during offboarding can be gathered.
+This process will also help employees feel more comfortable about being candid with their answers because of the anonymity.
+This incognito feedback can be used to make workplace improvements and institute best practices in the future.

-Now that you have an employee exit survey template, you can create your own survey using software like SurveyPlanet, which provides access to dozens of templates, beautiful themes, and everything you need to create an effective exit survey.
-Create specific questions or use our employee exit survey templates to save time.
+Now that you have an employee exit survey example and templates to work with, it’s time to create a survey using software like SurveyPlanet which provides access to dozens of templates, beautiful themes, and everything needed to create an effective exit survey.
+Develop specific questions or use our employee exit survey templates to save time.